chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 What we’re doing here is:

-0. Assign our `button` to a variable
+0. Assigning our `button` to a variable
-0. Add an click event listener to our `button` (which fortunately also works via keyboard commands)
+0. Adding an click event listener to our `button` (which fortunately also works via keyboard commands)
 0. When the `button` *is* clicked, remove the `button` and load in our comments